seltzer1717/just-maven-clojurescript-archetype/README.md

   - `node --version`
 # Getting Started - Using the Archetype
 - Navigate to your Maven based Java projects directory.
   - You should really designate a single directory on your computer that holds maven projects.
 I recommend `C:/Users/<you>/Documents/Development/Java/projects` (Windows 11).
-I assume you can determine the equivalent for your OS.
+If on Mac or Linux, determine the equivalent for your OS.
-- Just run the following command at your OS command prompt (Wondows 11, adjust for your OS).
+- Just run the following multi-line command at your OS command prompt (Wondows 11, adjust for your OS).
 ```
 mvn archetype:generate ^
 -DarchetypeGroupId=cloud.seltzer1717.clojure ^